Food allergies

 If you have already had a severe allergic reaction, e.g. shock, after ingesting an allergen, we will prescribe an emergency kit.
 It is very important that allergy sufferers and their family and friends are trained in its use.
 HERE is a VIDEO for children and parents on how to use the Epipen in case of allergic shock.

-The basophil activation test (BAT) can be helpful to assess the risk of a further reaction or to determine whether tolerance to the food has developed.
-The very good informative value has meant that fewer oral provocations are necessary to assess the risk.
+The basophil activation test (BAT) can be helpful in assessing the risk of a further reaction or in determining whether tolerance to the food has developed.
+Its high diagnostic accuracy—particularly for food and insect venom allergies—has led to a reduction in the need for challenge tests to assess the risk of a severe reaction.